Why a Whole-Food Diet Is Not Enough: The Case for Natural Performance Nutrition

 You're not just forced to eat at restaurants more often.
 You also have less knowledge of where the healthiest restaurants and food stores are (there might not be any good alternatives at all...)

-And unless you’re lugging around a gigantic bag, you don’t have the same access to all your healthy food staples, supplements, or anything else that may be part of your normal health routine at home.
+And unless you’re lugging around a gigantic suitcase, you don’t have the same access to all your healthy food staples, supplements, or anything else that may be part of your normal health routine at home.

 Missing Nutritional Elements in The Modern Environment

-Forgotten natural superfoods
+Forgotten superfoods

 Minerals and electrolytes